sanCode-2-0/Tujulishane-Hub/API_DOCUMENTATION.md

 - `FRONTEND_ORIGIN` - Allowed CORS origins (comma-separated)
 - `JWT_EXPIRATION` - JWT token expiration time in seconds (default: 3600)
 - `EMAIL_SERVICE_*` - Email service configuration for OTP delivery

----

-This documentation covers all available endpoints in the Tujulishane Hub API.
-For additional support or questions about specific endpoints, please contact the development team.